Deathburgerz013/HOLO-Invariant/docs/docs/SPINE_BOUNDARY_SPEC.md

 # Core Invariant

-> Every distinction required for future correction must remain explicitly
+> Every distinction required for future reconstruction, verification,
-> represented.
+> challenge, or correction must remain explicitly represented.

 The Spine is not built from information.